-Debt/Income Ratio
+Debt-to-Income Ratio

 Understanding the qualifying ratio

-For these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.
+In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything.

 For example: